James O'Brien (broadcaster): Podcast

 In October 2017, O'Brien began hosting a podcast at JOE.co.uk titled Unfiltered with James O'Brien, which ran until November 2018.
-Guests have included Russell Brand, Alastair Campbell, Lily Allen, Jon Ronson, Gary Lineker and Sir Nick Clegg.
+Guests included Russell Brand, Alastair Campbell, Lily Allen, Jon Ronson, Gary Lineker, and Sir Nick Clegg.

 A new podcast was started in March 2019 titled Full Disclosure with James O'Brien.
-The first guest to appear on the show was former Prime Minister Tony Blair.
-Other guests included David Mitchell, Nicky Campbell, Margaret Atwood and Michael Morpurgo.
+The first guest to appear on this format was former Prime Minister Tony Blair.
+Other notable guests have included David Mitchell, Nicky Campbell, Margaret Atwood, Michael Morpurgo, and Keir Starmer.
+Sir Ed Davey, the Leader of the Liberal Democrats was a guest in February 2024.